 3. Heart failure

 Thickened heart muscles find it difficult to pump blood to meet the body’s requirements.
 This could lead to heart failure.

 Weakened and narrowed blood vessels in your kidneys could prevent other organs from functioning normally.

 What causes high blood pressure?

-The primary cause for high blood pressure is atherosclerosis.
-The multiple factors responsible for atherosclerosis resulting in hypertension are :-
+– The primary cause of high blood pressure is atherosclerosis.
+The multiple factors responsible for atherosclerosis resulting in hypertension are:-

 High blood pressure symptoms: